renanbandeira/ticketmaster-events/README.md

 You need to have `node` and `yarn` installed.
 After cloning the repository you might want to run `yarn install` on root folder.

+*Some warnings may appear after running on development mode.
+This is due to the icons library I used here that is outdated.
+Forking it and opening a Pull Request should fix the issue*

 ## Libraries & Tools

   - Expo